-- Incentives for the project's team/Personnel cost: Incentives are allowed for members of the project team and must not exceed 25% or 600,000 LE, whichever is less of the Egyptian Total Project Budget.
+- Incentives for the project's team/Personnel cost: Incentives are allowed for members of the project team and must not exceed 25%.
 Also, STDF abides by its approved scheme for incentives which takes into consideration each team member's academic credentials and the percentage of time spent on performing the project's activities. - Equipment, spare parts, expendable supplies and material: Funds required for the purchase of equipment, spare parts, expendable supplies and material required to fulfil the objectives of the project are allowed. - Services: Services necessary for fulfilling the objectives of the project are allowed.
-These include manufacturing of specimens & prototypes, registration and protection of the IP and publication, acquiring access to specialized reference source databases or computer software, fees for use of facilities in other national institutions, etc. - Events: In general, all costs directly related to the preparation, implementation and/or attendance of events like workshops, conferences, training courses etc. are eligible. - Travel should not exceed 25% or up to 400,000 LE: The most economical means of transport consistent with effective pursuit of the project should be used.
-Upgrades to business class are to be done at one's own expense. - Daily subsistence (per diem) allowance: Calculated according to the current governing rules of the Mission Directorate Ministry of Higher Education and depending on the visited country.
-Sometimes it's limited by the internal regulations of the PI's institution. - Indirect cost: Costs incurred by the PI's institution in order to facilitate performing project activities, support financial administration, manage the facilities, etc. (overheads)
+These include manufacturing of specimens & prototypes, registration and protection of the IP and publication, acquiring access to specialized reference source databases or computer software, fees for use of facilities in other national institutions, etc. - Events: In general, all costs directly related to the preparation, implementation and/or attendance of events like workshops, conferences, training courses etc. are eligible. - Travel should not exceed 25% or up to 1,000,000 LE: The most economical means of transport consistent with effective pursuit of the project should be used.
+Upgrades to business class are to be done at one's own expense. - Daily subsistence (per diem) allowance: Calculated according to the current governing rules of the Mission Directorate - Ministry of Higher Education - and depending on the visited country.
+Sometimes it's limited by the internal regulations of the PI's institution. - Indirect cost should not exceed 5% of the modified direct cost up to 150,000 LE: Costs incurred by the PI's institution in order to facilitate performing project activities, support financial administration, manage the facilities, etc. (overheads)